boddhissattva/echo-horizontal-line/README.md

------------------ echo-horizontal-line -----------------

-NAME
+#Horizontal-line (v1.0)

+##Name
-echo-horizontal-line - Print horitontal line of the terminal width of the given width WIDTH with a word in the middle.
-Print a simple horizontal line if NAME is not given.
+`horizontal-line` - print horizontal line of the terminal width with possible sentence in the middle.

-SYNOPSIS

-echo-horizontal-line - echo-horizontal-line [ WORD [WIDTH] ]

-CONTACTS
+## Install

+    dpkg -i horizontal-line_1.0-1.deb

+##Synopsis

+    horizontal-line [WORDS] [WIDTH] [-h|--help ] [-v|--version ]

+##Overview
+If `WORDS` is given, an horizontal line is printed with the string WORDS in the middle.

+`WIDTH` is the width of the line.

+`-h` and `-v` display the manual and the current version respectively.

+# Examples
+       $ horizontal-line
+       $ horizontal-line "my words"
+       $ horizontal-line "my words" 20

+##Contacts

-For any questions or remaraks (please report bug), please send a mail at jean.yvan.tissot[at]gmail.com.
+For any suggestion or question, please send a mail at jean.yvan.tissot[at]gmail.com.
+Issues can be reported at http://github.com/boddhissattva/horizontal-line/issues